ferronsays/js13k-TheLastSpartan/README.md

 ## Description

 Cut your enemies to pieces and defend your homeland!
-Can you, the last Spartan Hoplite of your battalion, achieve glory across thousands of procedurally generated battlefields?
+Can you, the last Spartan Hoplite of your battalion, earn an honorable death across thousands of procedurally generated battlefields?

 No retreat.
 No surrender.
 No way out alive.
 Kill as many Athenians as you can before you meet the same fate.
 Then try again.